Inventrohyder/LearnGo/go.dev/README.md

-# Learning the Go Language
+# Learning the Go Language on go.dev

 ## Resources